 Next, I took an online class from Stanford on Databases, which taught me everything I needed to know about Relational Databases, SQL and its core functionalities.
 As an introduction class, I was only expecting to learn the basic fundamentals.
 And yet, by the time I got done, I found that I knew more about transaction isolation levels, schema enforcements and triggers, than most of my friends who majored in Computer Science and actually worked as programmers.

 Even more importantly, I was taking this class together with actual Stanford Computer Science majors … and was beating them on projects and exams.
-This gave me the confidence that I have what it takes to make a career switch to software development.
+This gave me the confidence that I had what it took to make a career switch to software development.

 I also took a couple of MOOC courses on REST and web-services.
 This was the first time I had ever learnt anything about, let alone built, web services.
 Doing so turned out to be thoroughly illuminating.
 It seemed incredibly complex from a lay person’s perspective.
 But after spending a few weeks learning the concepts and working with a few demos, I felt like I was actually capable of building and deploying a simple web service myself.